dominikb1888/GBAC/lecture_notes.md

 ## Session 3 - October 31, 2023

-- Rights management and Ownership
+- Linux - Rights management and Ownership
+- VIM and its language
+- Customizing NEOVIM
 - Shell Scripting